 The day before, devastating news reached campus that Dr. Martin Luther King Jr. was dead.
 The civil rights leader had been shot and killed in Memphis, Tennessee.

-Bridgewater classes were cancelled and the mood was somber.
+Bridgewater classes were canceled and the mood was somber.
 According to the April 11, 1968 issue of the student newspaper, Campus Comment, more than 1,500 members of the campus community gathered at the school’s quadrangle to attend a memorial service in King’s honor.

 The civil rights leader’s murder also inspired a group of faculty and students to create a petition asking the Massachusetts House of Representatives to enact the senate’s recently adopted civil right bill.